CodaFi/IDEKit/README.md

 This version aims to provide stable ARC integration, upgraded Objective-C 2.0 style syntax, and a higher release target (most likely 10.5+).

+#Demo

+A simple demo is included with this project.
+As of yet, it does not support completion or syntax highlighting (TBI at a later date), however it does show the simplicity of the framework itself.

 #Notes
 This is not a 1.0 release (there are both bugs as well as missing features), but is still quite usable as is.